-This deliverable reports on the use of advanced services during Year 1, and their status as at Year 1 end.
-As such it is a snapshot of ongoing developments and achievements; further work is still required to realise fully the services' many potential benefits.
+This deliverable reports on the use of advanced services during Year 2, and their status as at Year 2 end.
+As such it is a snapshot of ongoing achievements and of the planned developments that will help to realise fully the services' many potential benefits.